 Data from this file can be used alone or in conjunction with other files for different analytic purposes.
 This section summarizes various scenarios for merging/linking MEPS event files.
 The set of households selected for MEPS is a subsample of those participating in the National Health Interview Survey (NHIS), thus, each MEPS panel can also be linked back to the previous year's NHIS public use data files.
-For information on obtaining MEPS/NHIS link files please see meps.ahrq.gov/data stats/more info download data files.jsp.
+For information on obtaining MEPS/NHIS link files please see meps.ahrq.gov/data_stats/more_info_download_data_files.jsp.